Resume

 Education

-Columbia University Graduate School of Journalism – Master of Science in Journalism – 2018 to 2019
+Columbia University Graduate School of Journalism – Master of Science in journalism – 2018 to 2019

 I focused on international and investigative reporting at the J School.
 While there I was immersed in environmental journalism, data journalism, international reporting, investigative techniques, and working in teams.
 My master’s project focused on climate and jobs.